romland/webos-svelte-template/README.md

 This application will show the current time by having it slide in from the right, stay visible for a second or three, then fade out and close the application.

-TODO: I _really_ want a proxy to all luna interfaces (as if rooted) from a remote host when developing.
-I have started work on it, but never finished.

 TODO: Things to write more about here:
 - versioning
 - appinfo.json